-Figure 9(a)Limits forareas with a special value in the Heliopolis suburb
+Figure 9. (a) Limits forareas with a special value in the Heliopolis suburb

-- DistinctiveValue (A): it is considered as a maximum protection zone and distinctive buildings highest number which resembles the area's heart or the older core.
-Without any external or internal modifications, the restoration of a building is likely. - DistinctiveValue (B): these include the buildings which are lesser district as compared to A category and resemble the expansion and growth of suburb.
+- DistinctiveValue (B): these include the buildings which are lesser district as compared to A category and resemble the expansion and growth of suburb.
 In internal modifications, a certain degree of flexibility is permitted and at the same time, external modifications of such buildings are not permitted. - DistinctiveValue (C): it is considered as a zone of transition between the areas of maximum and minimum protection and zones which are ordinary with maximum changing flexibility which include renovation or either replacement.
 To reach demolition more flexibility is allowed during the retaining of buildings face and their structures.
 The complete and thorough internal rehabilitation of buildings is allowed (Figure 2).